Your cart is currently empty!

 This is not a poem I would write out to read over and over.

 Rupi Kaur is very a talented writer so I’d love to see her apply her writing and wonderful drawings to something with a little more substance.
-And though she tackled some meatier subjects in the following sections falling and rooting — depression, rape, immigration — I was left unconvinced.
+And though she tackled some meatier subjects in the book’s later sections falling and rooting — where she covered depression, rape, and immigration — I was left unconvinced.
 The poems didn’t really pull me in.
 Perhaps that’s my 50th year kicking in, or maybe it’s all the Syliva Plath and Denise Levertov I read in my teens and early 20s that’s left me a little fussy for imagery that kicks and drags at you.

 So to sum up, if you’ve just had the love of your life dump you and you’re mid-way through your Amy Winehouse you could find ‘The Sun and Her Flowers‘ ready to agree with everything you’re feeling.
 As for me ‘The Sun and Her Flowers‘ has been moved into a pile of books and magazine for visitors to flick through; apart from the pictures I doubt I’ll open it again.